cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ; This defines an array, the elements of which are to be used in a CBOR Sequence:
 CBORCertificate = [
    TBSCertificate,
-   signatureValue : bytes,
+   issuerSignatureValue : bytes,
 ]

 TBSCertificate = (
-   type : int,
+   cborCertificateType : int,
    certificateSerialNumber : bytes,
    issuerSignatureAlgorithm : int,
    issuer : Name,